pineapplemachine/migrates/readme.md

 [GNU GPL v3.0](https://github.com/pineapplemachine/migrates/blob/master/LICENSE)
 license.

+Though migrates is designed such that a failed operation should never cause irrecoverable data loss, _please don't take my word for it_.
+If your data is important then back it up often, and certainly do so before using migrates.

 ## Setup

 To install migrates as a dependency so that it can be imported in migration